noaillypau/undercover_game_android/README.md

  - [ ] fix: `sudo apt install libssl-dev` > `buildozer android clean` > delete .buildozer file > `buildozer Android debug` > `buildozer Android debug deploy run`

  - [ ] lld not installed
- - [ ] fix: probably a package problabe, check if you put any package you used to buildozer.spec
+ - [ ] fix: probably a package problabe, check if you put any package you used to buildozer.spec (warning json and functools packages must not be added in the spec file)